Gluing of Fourier-Mukai partners in a triangular spectrum and birational geometry: Comparison with Serre invariant loci

 \section{Comparison with Serre invariant loci}

 What we have seen so far has been geometric in the sense that using a tt-structure that is actually coming from a tt-category $(\perf X, \tens_{\ecal O_X})$ is equivalent to specifying $X$ by Theorem \ref{balmer}.
 Indeed, as we have seen, many results in the last section were obtained by applications of birational geometry.
-In this section and the next section, we will try to give more categorical descriptions of Fourier-Mukai loci, which could potentially give some reverse applications to birational geometry.
+In this section and the next section, we will try to give more categorical descriptions of Fourier-Mukai loci, which could potentially lead to reverse applications to birational geometry.
 In this section, we will focus on Serre invariant loci of triangular spectra introduced in \cite{HO22}. \begin{definition} Let $\cal T$ be a triangulated category with a Serre functor $\bb S$.
 A prime thick subcategory $\cal P$ of $\cal T$ is said to be \textbf{Serre invariant} if $\bb S(\cal P) = \cal P$.
-Let denote the subspace of Serre-invariant prime thick subcategories. \end{definition} \begin{remark} Since the thick subcategories are replete, the Serre invariant locus does not depend on a choice of Serre functors. \end{remark} We have the following quick observation. \begin{corollary} For any triangulated category $\cal T$, we have $\fmspec \cal T \subset \sspec \cal T \subset \spec_\vartriangle \cal T$.
-Moreover, any triangulated equivalence $\tau:\cal T \simeq \cal T'$ induces a homeomorphism $\spec_\vartriangle \cal T\iso \spec_\vartriangle \cal T'$ that restricts to homeomorphisms on the corresponding loci. \end{corollary} \begin{proof} The inclusion $\spec^\fm \cal T \subset \sspec \cal T$ follows by Lemma \ref{universal recovery}.
-The latter claims follow from commutativity of a Serre functor with triangulated equivalences and the construction of Fourier-Mukai loci, respectively. \end{proof} \begin{example} \ \begin{enumerate} \item \cite{HO22}*{\href{https://arxiv.org/pdf/2112.13486.pdf}{Remark 5.2}}If $\cal T = \perf X$ for a smooth projective variety $X$ with trivial canonical bundle, then $\bb S = -\tens_{\ecal O_X}[\dim X]$ and hence \item If $\cal T = \perf k Q $ for a quiver $ Q $ of type $A_2$, then by Example \ref{a2}, we can see
+Let denote the subspace of Serre-invariant prime thick subcategories.
+Since the thick subcategories are replete, the Serre invariant locus does not depend on a choice of Serre functors. \end{definition} \begin{notation} \textbf{In the rest of this paper}, we put the subspace topology on $\spc^\fm \cal T$ in $\spc_\vartriangle \cal T$, which is a priori coarser than the original topology, but it turns out these two topologies in fact agree by \cite{ito2024new}. \end{notation} We have the following quick observation. \begin{corollary} For any triangulated category $\cal T$, we have $\spc^\fm \cal T \subset \spc^\ser \cal T \subset \spc_\vartriangle \cal T$.
+Moreover, any triangulated equivalence $\tau:\cal T \simeq \cal T'$ induces a homeomorphism $\spc_\vartriangle \cal T\iso \spc_\vartriangle \cal T'$ that restricts to homeomorphisms on the corresponding loci. \end{corollary} \begin{proof} The inclusion $\spc^\fm \cal T \subset \spc^\ser \cal T$ follows by Lemma \ref{universal recovery}.
+The latter claims follow from commutativity of a Serre functor with triangulated equivalences and the construction of Fourier-Mukai loci, respectively. \end{proof} The following lemma is a useful criteria for checking if a thick subcategory is Serre invariant.
+This should be known to experts, but let us include a proof for completeness. \begin{lemma} Let $\cal T$ be a triangulated category with a Serre functor $\bb S$.
+Moreover, suppose $\cal T$ is \textbf{connected}, i.e., cannot be written as a direct sum of nontrivial triangulated subcategories.
+Then, any nontrivial admissible subcategory $\cal I$ of $\cal T$ is not Serre invariant. \end{lemma} \begin{proof} By the definition of a Serre functor, if an admissible subcategory $\cal I$ is Serre-invariant, then the right orthogonal and the left orthogonal agree, which implies $\cal T = \cal I \oplus \cal I^\perp$ since for any $X \in \cal T$, there is a split triangle $Y \to X \to Z \overset{0}{\to}Y[1]$ with $Y\in \cal I$ and $Z \in \cal I^\perp = {}^\perp\cal I$.
+Thus, since $\cal T$ is connected, such an $\cal I$ should be trivial. \end{proof} In particular, combined with Corollary \ref{FM preservation}, this provides another proof for \cite{HO22}*{\href{https://arxiv.org/pdf/2112.13486.pdf}{Lemma 5.7}}. \begin{example} \ \begin{enumerate} \item \cite{HO22}*{\href{https://arxiv.org/pdf/2112.13486.pdf}{Remark 5.2}}If $\cal T = \perf X$ for a smooth projective variety $X$ with trivial canonical bundle, then $\bb S = -\tens_{\ecal O_X}[\dim X]$ and hence \item If $\cal T = \perf k Q $ for a quiver $ Q $ of type $A_2$, then by Example \ref{a2}, we can see